krishansubudhi/krishansubudhi.github.io/_posts/2020-01-12-hdinsight.md

     Error:
     failed to perform copy command due to error: cannot start job due to error: cannot scan the path /home/krishan/https:/data.sfgov.org/api/views/nuek-vuh3/rows.csv?accessType=DOWNLOAD, please verify that it is a valid.

 I searched in Bing for ways to transfer data directly from a url to azure storage using the search query *azcopy to download file directly from url* .
-But I only only found ways to transfer data from s3 to azure.
-I wonder why such a simple feature is not present in azure while it's present in s3.
-There might be a way but I could not find it.
+But I only found ways to transfer data from s3 to azure.
+I wonder why such a simple feature is not present in azure.

 I wanted to avoid download data to my local machine.